toralf/torutils/README.md

 *ipv4-rules.sh* and *ipv6-rules.sh* blocks ip addresses DDoS'ing the local Tor relays.
 They implement 2 rules for IPv4 and IPv6 respectively:

-- no more than 3 connections
+- no more than 2 connections
-- no more than 15 connection attempts within 5 minutes
+- no more than 11 connection attempts within 5 minutes

-from the same ip address.
+from the same ip address to the local relay ORPort.
 A blocked ip address is released after 30 minutes, if the rules are no longer violated.
-The blocked addresses are in stored using ipsets named *tor-ddos* and *tor-ddos6*.
+The addresses are stored in ipsets named *tor-ddos* and *tor-ddos6* respectively.

-Gather data from those via a cronjob (but do not disclose those data!), eg. by a cronjob:
+Collect data from an ipset eg. by cronjob:

 ```cron
 */30 * * * * /opt/torutils/ipset-stats.sh -d >> /tmp/ipset4.txt
 ```
-Use `-a` and `-A` respectively to anonymise the addresses a little bit.
-Plot a histogram (i.e. 38 ipsets == last 19 hours), eg.:
+and plot a histogram (i.e. 38 ipsets == last 19 hours):

 ```console
 $> # ipset-stats.sh -p /tmp/ipset4.txt